Deliver “Delight and Passion” to people

 JRE Kanda Ogawamachi Building

-This is a value-upgrade project for the renovation of a 20+ year old office building in a corner of Kanda Ogawa-cho.
-The main renovation areas are part of the exterior façade and building signage, the first floor entrance, and the common areas of the standard floor (4th floor). concept design concept throughout is "Timeless & Biophilic concept design *".
-By making good use of the existing granite space, the disposal of waste materials due to removal was minimized, and the fusion of good old materials and new materials made it a cost-effective concept design while being conscious of sustainability. *What is biophilic concept design: A design or method that allows people in a space to feel a connection with nature.
-Social Issues/Customer Issues/Requests] The building was more than 20 years old, and there were concerns about the future due to the concept design obsolescence of the entrance and other parts of the building, as well as a decline in competitiveness in the area.
-In addition, the building's entrance does not face the main street, giving the impression that the main flow line is a back alley, and there was room for improvement in terms of the building's visibility.
-Based on these issues, this project was required to improve the competitiveness and visibility of the property by renovating the entrance, façade, and some standard floors.
-SOLUTION: To soften the dark, back-alley feel of the facade, dynamic wood grain louvers and indirect lighting were newly installed to create a bright building face.
-The entrance is made of glass and natural wood to renew the old-fashioned look of the building and to motivate the people who work there.
-Sanitary fixtures such as toilets and hot water supply rooms on the office floors were also renovated to meet new standards such as anti-bacterial.
-Through these comprehensive renovations, we aim to make the entire building a safe and comfortable place for the people who work there.
-Thanks to the concerted efforts of the sales staff, designers, and construction staff at NOMURA, we were able to successfully complete this project.
-We would like to express our gratitude for the meticulous follow-up at each phase of the project.
-We feel that the renovated façade and entrance are functioning more than adequately as the face of the new building. <Development] Takuya Kitai [Sales/Project Management] Masahiro Harada, Kayu Tatsumi [Research] Wataru Takada [design, layout] Hiroyuki Nii, Ayaka Miyane, Hitoteru Igarashi [Production/ construction] Mai Sakai, Tomokuni Hasegawa, Ikuya Sasaki
+This is a value-enhancing renovation project for an office building located in a corner of Kanda Ogawacho, approximately 20 years old.
+The main areas of renovation are part of the exterior facade and building signage, the first-floor entrance, and the common areas on the standard floors (4th floor).
+The overall concept design concept is "Timeless & Biophilic concept design *".
+By making good use of the existing granite space, the amount of waste disposal due to demolition was minimized, and concept design was made cost-effective while being mindful of sustainability by fusing old and good materials with new materials. *Biophilic concept design: Design and methods that allow people in a space to feel a connection with nature.
+[Social Issues/Client Issues/Requests] As the building was over 20 years old, the outdated concept design of the entrance and other areas, as well as the decline in competitiveness within the area, were concerns for the future.
+In addition, since the building's entrance does not face the main street, the main traffic flow had a somewhat alley-like impression, and there was room for improvement in terms of the building's visibility.
+Based on these challenges, this project required improving the competitiveness and visibility of the property through renovations to the entrance, facade, and some standard floors.
+[Solution] To soften the previously dark, back-alley feel of the facade, dynamic wood-grain louvers and indirect lighting were newly installed to create a brighter building face.
+Inside the entrance, two different textures, glass and natural wood, were used to refresh the old-fashioned feel and aim to improve the morale of the people working there.
+Sanitary equipment such as toilets and kitchenettes on the office floors were also renovated to meet new standards such as antibacterial properties.
+Through these comprehensive renovations, the aim is to make the entire building a safe and comfortable place for the people who work there.
+[Customer Feedback] We are grateful to all the sales, designers, and construction staff at NOMURA Co.,Ltd. for working together as a team on this project, which has now been successfully completed.
+We appreciate the meticulous support at each phase.
+We feel that the renovated facade and entrance are functioning perfectly as the new face of the building. <Our Project Members> [Development] Takuya Kitai [Sales & Project Management] Masahiro Harada, Kayu Tatsumi [Research] Wataru Takada [design, layout] Hiroyuki Nii, Sayaka Miyane, Hitoshi Igarashi [Production & construction] Mai Sakai, Tomokuni Hasegawa, Fumiya Sasaki

 #corporate